jpanaia/MunchkinGame/README-munchkin.md

 * As a player, I want to be able to choose my name.
 * As a player, I want to be able to start a new game.
 * As a computer, I want to shuffle/deal 1 card to each player.

+# How

+* A card will be removed from the player's state array when clicked and moved to the discard array.
+This will change it's physical location on the page